XCTEQ/XCFit/README.md

   -  XCFit provides Xcode Templates to create new Cucumberish and Fitnesse targets which reduce hectic Xcode configuration steps.
 It's all automated in XCFit
   -  One command to set all fully automated Xcode template for Cucumberish and Fitnesse targets
   - New Template to create Gherkin Feature file in Xcode
-  - Automated almost all [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) Setup in one command
+  - Automated [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) Setup in one command
   - Enhanced [OCSlimProject](https://github.com/paulstringer/OCSlimProject) templates and automated Fitnesse download process.
   - XCFit target templates are independent of native Xcode Test targets.
   - We can stiil use Apple's brand new XCUI Testing framework.
 Its native Xcode implementation, No Appium, Calabash etc etc